 Finally, the most expensive power meters on the market are quite often spider power meters, though the more advanced models definitely justify this cost due to the ability to include more sensors on what is usually a larger frame than most of the other types.
 This creates a situation where spider power meters generally cluster at the ends of the spectrum with incredibly accurate and precise models and others which are some of the least accurate, though they are quite often at least consistent.
 Basically, when it comes to spider power meters, it truly pays to spend the extra money for a top of the line model but only if your level of competition calls for that level of training.

-Bottom Bracket – The bottom bracket power meter type is definitely not for everyone as it will require far more of an investment in various qualities than most riders are willing to make, but it does present arguably one of the more accurate and precise measuring systems for certain factors.
+Bottom Bracket – The bottom bracket power meter for bikes type is definitely not for everyone as it will require far more of an investment in various qualities than most riders are willing to make, but it does present arguably one of the more accurate and precise measuring systems for certain factors.
 This is primarily due to the fact that the bottom bracket power meter uses photoelectric sensors which in and of themselves are exceedingly precise.
 The issue then comes from the fact that a bottom bracket sensor is only able to detect the input from a single source which then technically makes the accuracy of a bottom bracket power meter based on an estimation in the first place.
 This also makes identifying power balance all but impossible since the estimate doubles the sensor’s reading.

 There are some bottom bracket power meters that include the use of dual sensors in order to provide a complete reading of all power factors.
 Of course, these are the top of their market which generally provides equitably accurate and precise readings.
 One thing that some newer bottom bracket power meter models are incorporating is the ability to easily transfer a base relay system between the sensors and the bike display.
 This can help alleviate some of the compatibility issues bottom bracket models may have, though it does often require you to stay within a specific brand for all of your power meter needs.

 Wheel Hub – When it comes to the top performing power meters, there are few if any which can top the best hub power meters.
-In fact, hub power meters have quite a few advantages over most of the other types except for one: price.
+In fact, hub power meters for bikes have quite a few advantages over most of the other types except for one: price.
 Even within their respective classes of accuracy, hub power meters have a tendency to be a bit more expensive than many of their respective competitors, though there is a good reason for this.
 For one, hub power meters have arguably the easiest installation of any type as it simply requires changing out the hub of the bike as the sensor is actually located within.

-While the ease of the installation is a great touch, the fact that this design inherently allows the hub power meter to travel from bike to bike so long as the tires are compatible makes this by far one of the easiest types of power meter to use for a larger training and racing system, and will potentially save you money for these larger, more professional arrangements.
+While the ease of the installation is a great touch, the fact that this design inherently allows the hub power meter to travel from bike to bike so long as the tires are compatible makes this by far one of the easiest types of bike meter to use for a larger training and racing system, and will potentially save you money for these larger, more professional arrangements.
 Finally, because the sensor is located in the rear wheel, their accuracy will actually be a bit lower than in actuality.
 That said, this type can often be exceedingly precise providing you with the information you actually need to be able to tweak your training regimen.
 Of course, for those who are attempting to fix power balance issues, this is not the ideal type and cannot differentiate between the alternating strokes.

 Chainrings – For those with even a rudimentary understanding of how bicycles work will immediately understand that chain power meters are by far the most accurate type around.
 This is because the chain is directly responsible for the locomotion of the bike, so these readings are about as true to reality as you can get, assuming the sensors themselves are accurate and precise.
 That said, this type is definitely a bit more limited in some respects, especially when it comes to identifying and fixing power balance issues.
-Still, if you are looking for the most accurate readings of the power generated at different sections of a leg or even for just general practice over different sections types, this is the type of power meter you will want to use to fine-tune your riding strategy.
+Still, if you are looking for the most accurate readings of the power generated at different sections of a leg or even for just general practice over different sections types, this is the type of power meter for cyclists you will want to use to fine-tune your riding strategy.

 While it is more than possible to approach your training so technically with other types of power meters, chain power meters make it such an easy task by taking all of the conversion or guesswork out of it.
 Of course, like with many of the more involved and medially located power meter types, chain power meters do not transfer from bike to bike as easily as some of the more distal power meter mounting locations.
 On top of that, high-end chain power meters have a tendency to be more expensive than most of their similarly classed competition making this a more sizable investment and pretty much-dictating use at a higher level of competition for the rider to justify the cost.
 As such, this type is often best served for a rider’s racing bike while a less expensive model and type often adorn their training bikes.

 As we can see, there are plenty of great options regardless the type of power meter you prefer with your use of displays, apps, and arrangements being far more important at this point in the product’s development.
-So when you look for the best power meter to suit your needs, it is a good idea to identify your level of involvement as that will likely inform your decision more than most.
+So when you look for the best power meter for bikes to suit your needs, it is a good idea to identify your level of involvement as that will likely inform your decision more than most.

-If you are simply an enthusiast who enjoys challenging himself and running a good race but does not truly expect to win, then we recommend the Watteam Powerbeat G2, so long as you make sure to use a Shimano crank.
-Regardless, the Watteam Powerbeat G2 provides a solid performance with a 1 ½ percent deviation and an IP67 waterproof rating.
+If you are simply an enthusiast who enjoys challenging himself and running a good race but does not truly expect to win, then we recommend the Watteam Powerbeat G3, so long as you make sure to use a Shimano crank.
+Regardless, the Watteam Powerbeat G3 provides a solid performance with a 1 ½ percent deviation and an IP67 waterproof rating.
 So long as you are willing to put in the time for the install, this is easily one of the best values that we saw and a great option for a beginner.

 Of course, there are plenty of people who run triathlons as a near full-time profession, and for these racers, we recommend the Favero Assioma which is the clear and uncontested victor.
 Really, with the various additions in terms of environmental protections, the updated measurement system, and top-tier accuracy, or the incredibly durable and compact build, it is difficult to find a true flaw with this power meter.